open-power-ref-design/standalone-swift/README.rst

-The final step is to invoke cluster-create.sh in the os-services repository to install and configure the cluster.  os-services orchestrates the installation process of OpenStack, Swift, and Operational Management which are loaded into the first controller that is setup by cluster-genesis.
+The final step is to invoke cluster-create.sh in the os-services repository to install and configure the cluster.  os-services orchestrates the installation process of OpenStack Swift, and Operational Management which are loaded into the first controller that is setup by cluster-genesis.

 The OpenStack dashboard may be reached through your browser:

-https://<ipaddr or hostname of an OpenStack control node>
+https://<ipaddr from external-floating-ipaddr in the config.yaml>

 This recipe also includes an operational management console which is integrated into the OpenStack dashboard.
 It monitors the cloud infrastructure and shows metrics relates to the capacity, utilization, and health of the cloud infrastructure.
 It may also be configured to generate alerts when components fail.
 It is provided through the opsmgr repository.

 ..
 Hint::
    Only os-services must be configured before invoking create-cluster.
 For